drBenway/pixi-vn-wiki/start/assets.md

 ### Cloud storage

 Cloud storage is a service that allows you to upload files.
-There are more sites to upload files for free, but with some limits.

 * **Price**: Usually paid or with free version with limits.
 * **Space limits**: Monthly cost based on space occupied by use.
 (Usually if you do not exceed a certain threshold it is free)